 Does it ring a bell when I say membrane keypads to you?
 You will probably give me a shrug.
 But what if I ask have you ever pressed any soft-touch button on the electrical or electronic devices instead?
 Now you would definitely say yes.
 In fact, these little buttons on the panel work as user interfaces to connect a user with the device.
-They have been involving for decades of technology improvements.
+They have been evolving for decades of technology improvements.
 To be specifically speaking, today it is well-known as the membrane switch industry.
 Different types of membrane switches have been developed because of their broad applications.
 You could basically see these user interfaces anytime wherever you go.
 Generally, they are mainly classified as two types of membrane switches, tactile membrane switch and non tactile membrane switch.

-So before we decide, let’s get to know the tactile membrane switch and non tactile membrane switch first.
+Before we decide, let’s get to know the tactile membrane switch and non tactile membrane switch first.

 1. Tactile membrane switch/tactile switch keypad

 1.1 Why do we call it tactile membrane switch?

 Tactile membranes are momentary, which means you need to push the tactile buttons to get it to work.
 Named as the tactile membrane because there is a tangible feel when users press these buttons.
 So it gives very strong snap feedback to the user.
 This tactile response is normally from the domes sitting under the graphic overlay.
 There are mainly two kinds of domes, one is the stainless steel metal dome, another is polyester dome.
 The poly domes are more cost effective, but the stainless steel domes are preferable.
 After all, the metal dome is the best way to get a clear snap and tactile feedback.
 But the more tactile buttons required, the more cost the tactile membrane switches will take.